ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 -------

 An example may help to clarify all of this.
-Consider this snippet of text from one of the anonymized MIMIC discharge notes:
+Consider this snippet of text from one of the MIMIC discharge notes:

 |  ``...CV:  The patient's vital signs were routinely monitored, and``
 |  ``was put on vasopressin, norepinephrine and epinephrine during her``